This website will be unavailable from 8am on Tuesday 27 May for several hours, for planned maintenance. We apologise for any inconvenience.

-Members of the House of Lords will debate the primary purpose of the Sentencing Guidelines (Pre-sentence Reports) Bill at second reading on Wednesday 7 May.
+Members of the House of Lords debated the primary purpose of the Sentencing Guidelines (Pre-sentence Reports) Bill at second reading on Wednesday 7 May.

 The Sentencing Guidelines (Pre-sentence Reports) Bill aims to prevent sentencing guidelines from referring to personal characteristics such as race, religion or belief, and cultural background in their guidance regarding when a pre-sentence report should be requested.